Category

 On May 10, Russian troops launched a new offensive in the Kharkiv region, with one of the targets being the Ukrainian city of Vovchansk—just 5km from the border.

-After more than a month of offensive actions, the Russian army failed to capture one of its main targets—the city of Vovchansk.
-Ukrainian forces held back the enemy's advance and prevented the city from being captured.
+After more than a month of combat, the Russian army failed to capture one of its main targets—the city of Vovchansk.
+Ukrainian army held back the enemy's advance and prevented the city from being captured.

 But what the Russian troops did do in that month was practically destroy it completely.